You Think You Know Dove Cameron, But You Actually Have No Idea

 The real genius in the performance (no spoilers!) is Cameron’s delivery — toppling a stereotype often used, in real life, to limit so many women.
 British actor Alan Cumming was dazzled by Cameron’s brilliantly self-aware performance.
 “She’s the busty wench girl with the angry father,” he says.
 “She brought such wit to it.
 It’s great when someone understands the parody that they’re doing and can almost parody themself, in a way… She’s very kind, very thoughtful, and I really think that — when you consider the industry that she’s in and how long she’s been in it — is a miracle.”

-While Cameron waits for the July 16 premiere of Schmigadoon!, a series whose sensibility is “so crazy, I just can’t believe we’re getting away with it,” she’s working on her debut solo record.
+While Cameron worked on Schmigadoon!, a series whose sensibility is “so crazy, I just can’t believe we’re getting away with it,” she’s working on her debut solo record.
 Don’t get too excited, but she has been collaborating with her good friend Finneas O’Connell, Billie Eilish’s brother and producer.
 “It’s been amazing to spend time with him.
 We talk about everything from epigenetics to quantum physics, to our favourite bagel place, to the way that we felt like we were freaks our whole life, and what his uncle said.” she explains.
 Their work is still nascent, and any details under wraps.
-What she will say is that she’s bending to nobody’s desire to make work that lends itself to categorization.
+What she will say is that she’s bending to nobody’s desire to make work that lends itself to categorisation.